chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 - css
 - tutorials

+banner:        backscratching-revisited.png
+banner_mobile: backscratching-revisited_mobile.png

 edit_date: 2015-06-08 15:00:01
-edit_text: "I originally documented this technique in <a href=\"/article/ill-scratch-your-back\">a previous article</a>, but have updated it here to reflect accessibility needs."
+edit_text: "I originally documented this technique in a previous article, <a href=\"/article/ill-scratch-your-back\">I’ll Scratch Your Back, And Mine Too</a>, but have updated the techniques and explanation here to reflect accessibility needs and to better convey the message."

 shorturl: fv8cj
 comments: true